 Any prospective student who has applied to programs using the Ontario Medical School Application Service (OMSAS) or the American Medical College Application Service (AMCAS) knows the timelines are strict.
 Though individual schools can vary a bit, you have to make sure each of your applications are on track to hit major deadlines.

 There’s often more flexibility with international medical schools, though.
 Many have rolling admissions and different commencement dates.
 Australian medical schools, for example, typically start classes in January or February.
-There are also programs that enroll more than one class per year.
+SGU actually offers three start dates per year: January, April, and August.
+This allows potential students the flexibility to start their medical school program when it makes the most sense for them and each term offers different benefits.

 6. You get to experience a different culture

-Attending an international medical school provides a once-in-a-lifetime opportunity for students to become acquainted with different cultures.
-Some of this is due to experiences outside the classroom, but you also stand to learn a lot about your fellow classmates.
+Attending an international medical school provides you with a once-in-a-lifetime opportunity to become acquainted with different cultures.
+Some of this is due to experiences outside the classroom, but you also stand to learn a lot about your fellow classmates and the people in your surrounding community.

 Start your global journey

-It’s safe to say there are some advantages to attending an international medical school.
-Whether you’re interested in pursuing a career in global health, are seeking a second chance at getting into a medical program, or just want to step outside your comfort zone, studying medicine abroad could be the perfect fit.
+Whether you’re interested in pursuing a career in global health or just want to step outside your comfort zone, studying medicine abroad could be the perfect fit.

-The next step toward becoming a medical student is narrowing down your list of programs and beginning the application process.
-As you work through this process, you should start thinking about how you’ll evaluate schools to make your final selection.
-Learn more about which criteria to weigh in our article “How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”
+The next step toward becoming a student at an international med school is to start identifying which programs can best help you achieve your goals.
+Learn more about which criteria to weigh when comparing schools in our article ““How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”

 Find out if medical school is right for you.Learn More